Required cloud resources

 At the moment Kubernetes service accounts for the following areas are created:

 - Service account used by Tekton for the actual pipeline execution.
 The Tekton service account needs permissions to read and write to cloud storage.
 The name of the service account is tekton-bot.

 - Service account used by the Build Controller service which is responsible to track the overall progress of pipeline executions.
 The Build Controller service account needs permissions to read and write to cloud storage.
 The name of the service account is jenkins-x-controllerbuild.

 - There are three Kubernetes services accounts created related to DNS.
 One for ExternalDNS with the name exdns-external-dns and two for cert-manager, namely cm-cert-manager and cm-cainjector.
 Each of these services need access to the DNS API of the cloud provider.

 - Service account used by the Vault operator.
 The Vault service account needs permissions to read and write to cloud storage and access to kryptographic key managment.
 The name of the service account is _<cluster-name>-vt.

 - Service account used by the Velero backup service.
 The Velero service account needs permissions to read and write to cloud storage.
 The name of the service account is velero-server

-- Service account used by Kaniko which is a safer option to build Docker images in Kuberenetes than the Docker daemon.
+- Service account used by Kaniko which is a safer option to build Docker images in Kubernetes than the Docker daemon.
 The Kaniko service account needs permissions to read and write to cloud storage.
 The name of the service account is kaniko-sa.

-Kryptograpphic key management
+Cryptographic key management